Does your vCenter flicker when browsing clusters? There could be a problem…

 service mgmt-vmware start

-- Log in to all of your ESX Servers directly using VI Client.
+- Log in to all of your ESX Server Hardware directly using VI Client.

 You see the virtual machine on both ESX hosts with a Powered-on status.
 One host however does not display any details of VMware Tools, IP address, etc in the Summary tab.